Ivan-Shaml/EncryptedChatApp/README.md

 When you open `Chat`, the client side JS will prompt you to input your PRIVATE KEY.
 The private key is used to decrypt the database records loaded on page and as well as the Real Time chat communications.

 **The PRIVATE KEY stays within the context of the JS in the local browser, it is not submitted to the server!**
 After that SignalR sends you the list of the public keys and User IDs of all users, and you start encrypting the messages you send with their public keys one by one.

+After that you have 2 options to send messages:

+**Option 1:** The message is send to all users in the chat, it is a group chat none the less.

+**Option 2:** If you type a `@` symbol before typing anything in the message box, you enter `whisper mode`.
+Where you send your message only to a specific user. _Example:_ `@user1 message body` .

  The Messages are logged and stored for up to 3 days in the database, **but they are all encrypted with the user's public key.**